 The next time you order a cup of coffee from your favorite coffee shop, try drinking it straight without any dairy at all.
 Coffee has many health benefits, so try enjoying it in its natural state rather than adding all sorts of extras to your cup.

 And while we’re not here to tell you what you should and shouldn’t be drinking, we will just say this:

 Do yourself a favor and skip the sugar too.
 That includes granulated sugar, sugar in the raw, brown sugar, and sugar substitutes.
 Like dairy additives, sugar will also change the taste of your coffee.
 Plus, so many foods contain natural sugars that there’s no need to drink sugar as well!

-Make great-tasting coffee at home using our detailed Brew Guide: How to Use a Pour Over Coffee Maker or How to Use a Moka Pot for Stovetop Espresso.
+Make great-tasting coffee at home using one of our detailed Brew Guides: How to Use a Pour Over Coffee Maker or How to Use a Moka Pot for Stovetop Espresso.